-Every year, when the month of Rajab arrives, I recall the supplication: “O Allah, bless us in the months of Rajab and Sha`ban and take us to Ramadan.”
+Every year, when the month of Rajab arrives, I recall the supplication: “O Allah, bless us in the months of Rajab and Sha`ban and enable us to witness and observe Ramadan.”

 It is high time for everyone to re-think and assess his or her readiness for the blessings of Allah in the upcoming blessed months, Rajab, Sha`ban, and Ramadan.